vtexdocs/dev-portal-content/docs/vtex-io/Perks/vtex-io-documentation-homologation-requirements-for-vtex-app-store/vtex-io-documentation-engineering-guidelines.md

 ### Implementing internationalization (i18n) correctly

 Ensure that all messages are [internationalized](https://developers.vtex.com/docs/guides/vtex-io-multi-language-stores#storefront-content-internationalization) using the `messages` builder.
-Also, i18n keys should start with the domain (`store/` for storefront and `admin/` for Admin) where they are used, otherwise they will not render properly.
+Also, i18n keys should start with the domain (`store/` for storefront and `admin/` for Admin) where they are used.
+Otherwise, they will not render properly.
 For more information, see our [reference](https://developers.vtex.com/docs/guides/vtex-io-documentation-8-translating-the-component) for translating components.

 ### Avoid declaring routes with collision-prone paths